otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

-4,Running the commands directly on the screen is not common practice.
+4.Running the commands directly on the screen is not common practice.
 You now are on ```ga-vl01``` which is a reserved amount of resources for this workshop and this iallows us to run pur command directly.
 On a day to day basis, you would be evolving on the *logi*n node (i.e. The place you reach when you login).
 All the resources are tucked away from the login node.
 You generally run your commands as jobs that are *sent* to this resources, not on the login node itself.
 We will use this process_radtags command as a perfect example to run our first job.

    • copy an example jobfile into this directory.
 The example is at : '''/nesi/project/nesi02659/source_data/example_job.sh'''

    • Open it with nano, have a look at what is there.
 As you can see, the first bit is parameters for the *job . system*            informing on who you are, which type of ressources you need and for how long

    •  Once you are done, save it and run it using

        ```
        sbatch examplejob.sh
        ```

    • You can check what is the status of your job using

        ```
        squeue -u <yourusername>
        ```

-     • Once this place is empty, your job ran and what would have printed to your screen is into *prcoessrads.out*
+   • Once this place is empty, your job ran and what would have printed to your screen is into *prcoessrads.out*.
+You should also have recieved an email!